jesperancinha/jeorg-spring-master-test-drives/bank-company/README.md

 1. `MODE_THREADLOCAL` - The principal isn't shared to new thread, but the same context and principal are accessed throughout the execution of the thread.
 2. `MODE_INHERITABLETHREADLOCAL` - Every new thread gets a new context, with the same principal.
 Changes in the generated contexts do not affect the others.
 For that we need to use a `DelegatingSecurityContextExecutorService`.
 3. `MODE_GLOBAL` - The context is shared.
 Every new thread shares the same principal.

+The `DelegatingFilterProxy` resolves the `filterChain` and it gets registered in the `SecurityFilterAutoConfiguration` class, which creates a bean of type `DelegatingFilterProxyRegistrationBean` under the name `springSecurityFilterChain`.

 ## 8 - Testing